-VII.
+VI.
 Support required from country's development partners

-In 2007 and 2008 the following UN agencies have supported, or proposed to support the following national HIV/AIDS and STI prevention and treatment efforts:
+The following UN agencies have supported, or proposed to support the following national HIV/AIDS and STI prevention and treatment efforts:

 UNAIDS: Programme Acceleration Funds (PAF) supported the development of the Universal Access plan and Medium Term Review of the National Strategy 2005-2009, awareness rising on human rights of PLHIV, improvement of 2nd generation surveillance and skills of health professionals treating PLHIV, drafting the National Strategy 2010-2014 and development of the Project Proposal for R9 of the GFATM.